Published by Naked Armor

 A helpful rule of thumb when applying colognes is to start with a single drop or spray on your bare chest.
 As you find your comfort level with the scent, you can move on to spray to other parts of the body.

-Remember to apply to warm areas, including behind the ear, shoulder, inner elbow, forearm, wrist, neck, and check, as heat can activate the scent during the day.
+Remember to apply to warm areas, including behind the ear, shoulder, inner elbow, forearm, wrist, neck, and cheek, as heat can activate the scent during the day.

 Always remember that while you can do away with a cologne during your shaving experience, you can’t do the same thing with an aftershave.